nautobot/nautobot/nautobot/docs/development/core/minikube-dev-environment-for-k8s-jobs.md

 ### Check Required Files

 If this is your first time installing `minikube` and creating a new cluster, there should be nothing running on the cluster yet.
-Assuming that your current working directory is in the `nautobot` folder, what we need to do is to confirm that we have all the deployment files that we need in the `/development/kubernetes` folder.
+Assuming that your current working directory is in the `nautobot` folder, what you need to do is to confirm that you have all the deployment files that you need in the `/development/kubernetes` folder.

 You can confirm that by running the following command: